Let's Talk About Water Purification

 VIRUSES: Also not as much of a concern in the USA.
 Viruses are species specific for the most part, so if a water source is infected with a virus, it's because humans have been behaving badly nearby, such as defecating too close to a lake or stream.
 The most common viruses are hepatitis, norovirus, and rotavirus.
 These guys are so small that they won't get caught by filter media - usually .004 to .03 microns.
 UV treatment and chemical purification will take care of viruses as well.

 UV TREATMENT: UV treatment works by using ultraviolet light to damage the DNA in protozoa, bacteria, and viruses, so that they can't infect or harm others.
 The go-to device on the market is the Steripen, which comes in several models.
 It requires batteries and treats up to one liter at a time.
 You need a hard bottle with this device, as the light needs to contact the water to work, so a soft water bladder makes this difficult and the results unpredictable.
 Your water also needs to be clear for this to work, so if water is silty or cloudy, it must be filtered though Steripen's pre-filter or a bandana.
 Make sure you pack extra batteries as well.
 These devices are great for travel in developing countries, where viruses are more of a concern because of inadequate sewage systems and hygiene practices.
+If you want UV water treatment, the Steripen is your best option.

 PURIFICATION, OR CHEMICAL TREATMENT: The purification of water via chemicals is easy, although not as fast as the other methods.
 There are two types of chemicals that are commonly used in water purification: Iodine and Chlorine Dioxide.
 Bleach can also be used, but is not recommended and taints the taste of your water.
 Chlorine Dioxide is used in most chemical water treatment plants.
 Iodine is NOT effective against Cryptosporidium, however, and is probably best kept as an emergency backup.
 Iodine should also not be used by pregnant women, anyone with thyroid problems, or for an extended period of time.